Mohanur: Rail

-By Road
+Road

 Mohanur is connected by road to Namakkal (North), Paramathi Velur (West), Valayapatti (East), Karur (South) and Kattuputhur (Southeast).

 SH 95 Connects Mohanur and Rasipuram (via) Namakkal, Senthamangalam.
 This road is established to two-way lane.

 The cauvery river bridge has opened Mohanur-Vangal bridge to connection of Salem - Karur (via) Mohanur.

 Mohanur is connected to the major cities of Tamil Nadu like Namakkal, Karur, Salem, Trichy, Erode, Palani, Thiruvannamalai, Chennai.
-Frequent buses accessed to Namakkal, Salem, Karur, Paramathi Velur, Valayapatty, Trichy and Kattuputhur.
+Frequent buses accessed to Namakkal, Salem, Karur, Paramathi Velur, Valayapatty, Trichy, and Kattuputhur.
 Daily Govt buses available to Chennai at 8.30 am and 8.30pm.